EAR-Net: Pursuing End-to-End Absolute Rotations from Multi-View Images: Experiments

 \textit{Large-scale setup: } To further evaluate the performance of EAR-Net on large-scale scenes, we conduct experiments on the full scans of ScanNet.
 Specifically, we evaluate the model on all the scans which contain more than 3000 images.
 This results in 22 large-scale scenes in total.

-\textit{Cross-dataset setup:} We further evaluate the generalization abilities on the DTU \citep{DTU} and 7-Scene datasets \citep{7Scene}.
+\textit{Cross-dataset setup:} We further evaluate the generalization abilities on the DTU \cite{DTU} and 7-Scene datasets \cite{7Scene}.
 We train the model on ScanNet and evaluate on the other two.
 For the DTU dataset, we sample 100 image sets of size 7 from each scan, resulting in 2200 image sets for testing.
 For the relatively small 7-Scene dataset, we evaluate on the full set.
 We sample 20 image sets with size 7 from each scan, resulting in 920 image sets in total.

-\textbf{Evaluation Metrics. } For each image set, we first obtain the transformation $\bm{\mathrm{S}}^\star$ from the estimated absolute rotations to the ground truth by minimizing the above objective function in \Cref{eqn:align}.
-Then, for each estimated global rotation matrix $\R$ and the corresponding ground truth $\hat{\R}$, we compute the rotation error: $\arccos((\mathrm{tr}(\hat{\R}^\mathrm{T}\R\bm{\mathrm{S}}^\star)-1)/2)$, where `$\mathrm{tr}(\cdot)$' denotes the trace.
-Finally, the following metrics are reported according to the rotation error: the mean error, the median error as done in \citep{hartleyAvg,IRLS,HARA}.
+\textbf{Evaluation Metrics. } For each image set, we first obtain the transformation $\bm{\mathrm{S}}^\star$ from the estimated absolute rotations to the ground-truth by minimizing the above objective function in \Cref{eqn:align}.
+Then, for each estimated global rotation matrix $\R$ and the corresponding ground-truth $\hat{\R}$, we compute the rotation error: $\arccos((\mathrm{tr}(\hat{\R}^\mathrm{T}\R\bm{\mathrm{S}}^\star)-1)/2)$, where `$\mathrm{tr}(\cdot)$' denotes the trace.
+Finally, the following metrics are reported according to the rotation error: the mean error, the median error as done in \cite{hartleyAvg,IRLS,HARA}.
 Moreover, we also report the percentage of rotation error that is under $10^\circ$.